Siouxland Forecast: February 16, 2020

-It may be somewhat sunny now, but clouds will be gradually taking over the area with a wintry mix moving in overnight.
+It was somewhat sunny, but clouds will be gradually taking over the area with a wintry mix moving in overnight.
 That wintry mix is going to linger into tomorrow morning.
 Then we have a chance for some snow overnight Tuesday into Wednesday.

 Temperatures this afternoon are on the spring like side ranging from the mid 30s to the low 50s.